 Associate Dean (Enterprise)

 Mark did his degree (Mathematics and Sports Science, 1993) and PhD (subject-specific computer simulation of dynamic jumping, 1998) at Loughborough.
-Mark was appointed as Lecturer in Sports Biomechanics in 1999, promoted to Senior Lecturer in Sports Biomechanics in 2006 and then Reader in Sports Biomechanics in 2012.
-Mark is currently Associate Dean for Enterprise within the School as well as Director of Placements, Programme Director for the Masters in Sports Biomechanics and Deputy Lead for the Sport Performance Research Theme.
-Mark has also been Warden of Royce Hall since 1999 and is responsible for the welfare of 375 students.
+Mark was appointed as Lecturer in Sports Biomechanics in 1999, progressed to Senior Lecturer (2006), Reader (2012) and Professor of Sports Biomechanics in 2019.
+Mark is currently Associate Dean for Enterprise, in the School of Sport, Exercise and Health Sciences.
+Mark is also Warden of Royce Hall since 1999 and is responsible for the welfare of 375 students.

-Mark has strong links with the England and Wales Cricket Board and the International Cricket Council.
+In cricket, Mark has strong links with the England and Wales Cricket Board and the International Cricket Council.
 Mark is accredited as a Human Movement Specialist for both the ECB and ICC and Loughborough is accredited as an ICC testing centre for suspected illegal bowling actions.
+Furthermore, in racket sports Mark has strong links with Badminton World Federation, the Tennis Foundation and the Lawn Tennis Association.

-Sport wise, Mark is currently Senior County Captain for Leicestershire Badminton having represented Leicestershire 1st team over 100 times, was English National Champion for the Over 40’s Men Doubles in 2013 and All England Champion for the Over 40’s Mens Doubles in 2015.
+Sport wise, Mark is currently Senior County Captain for Leicestershire Badminton having represented Leicestershire 1st team over 100 times.
+At Masters level Mark has won medals in Badminton at English National, All England, European and World Levels.

 Selected Research Projects and Sources of Funding